 Being physically active helps us maintain a healthy weight.
 People who have excess fat around the belly are more likely to get heart disease.
-Women should aim for a 0.8 waist-to-hip ratio while men should aim for a 0.9 waist-to-hip ratio.
+Women should aim for a less than 0.8 waist-to-hip ratio while men should aim for a less than 0.9 waist-to-hip ratio.

 Moderate exercise three to four times a week helps reduce stress level.
 Stress can cause high blood pressure, one of the major factors in heart disease, stroke and heart attack.
 If you hardly exercise, you need to start slowly.
 Go for a 30 minute walk every day to relax your body and mind.
 At all times, avoid injuring your body.
 Ask for help from a personal trainer if you are not sure how to start exercising.
 Unless you are an athlete, don't push yourself over the limit.
 Over exercising can be as bad as not doing it at all.

 To help prevent aching muscles and joints from exercise, massage Anti-Cellulite Muscle Ease Slimming Oil all over the body after bath or shower every day.
 This highly stimulating body oil reduces the appearance of cellulite and fat all over the body particularly around the belly and on the upper arms, thighs and buttocks.